anh-hn-nguyen/staff-scheduling/README.md

 - Shifts are restricted to hourly time slots only.

 - The minimum number of workers required during any work period is 1, and this setting is not currently adjustable.

+## Upcoming changes
+- Shifts will be defined in hour and minute time slots.

+- The minimum number of workers required during a time period will be customizable.